-- Homepage: About your gene and disease + world hit map of website viewers - Multiple Pages: corresponding to each lab/topic & data you obtained (i.e. homology, protein domains) - Specific Aims: pasted on this page and upload a PDF version here - Conclusions/Future Directions: basically the written version of your final talk with figures - Final Presentation: uploaded in PDF format on your Conclusions/Future Directions page - References: every page! - About me: Optional but good - Contact Info: Good if you want readers to contact you - Lots of creativity!
+- Homepage: About your gene and disease + world hit map of website viewers - Gene Info: corresponding to each lab/topic & data you obtained that has to do with the gene (i.e. transcriptomics) - Protein Info: corresponding to each lab/topic & data you obtained that has to do with the protein (i.e. homology, protein domains) - Specific Aims: pasted on this page and upload a PDF version here - Conclusions & Future Directions: basically, the written version of your final talk with figures - Final Presentation: uploaded in PDF format on your Conclusions/Future Directions page - References: every page! - About me: Optional but good - Contact Info: Good if you want readers to contact you - Lots of creativity!
 Lots of necessary and informative visuals!

-Each data analysis page should have this format:
+Each Gene and Protein analysis page should have this format: